iemanihsanalwi/Single-Page-CV/README.md

 ## Overview

 This project focuses on creating a structured, single-page Curriculum Vitae (CV) using only HTML.
 The primary goal is to establish a semantic and well-organized foundation for the CV's content, including education, skills, and career history.
 Styling and visual presentation will be addressed in a subsequent project.
+This project is one of many projects from https://roadmap.sh/projects/single-page-cv

 ## Goal